 Acceptance Devices | Tap to Pay on Android Acceptance Devices App

-This section describes how to use this guide and where to find further information.
+Use the information in this section to use this guide and where to find further information.

 Audience and Purpose